jtb324/pyphewas-package/docs/source/index.rst

 Installation:
 -------------
 This code is hosted on PYPI and can be installed using Pip.
 It is recommended to install the package into a virtualenv.
+The PyPheWAS-package only supports python3.10+ so make sure that you have this installed on your computer.
 The commands to do this are shown below

 .. code:: python